Illinois Managing Broker Pre-Licensing Illinois Real Estate License FAQs

-Everything You Need to Know to Get Your Real Estate Managing Broker License in Illinois
+Every Question You Need Answered to Get Your Managing Broker License in Illinois

 How long does it take to get an Illinois real estate managing broker license?

-If you have a broker license and meet the two out of three year requirement, it is assumed you have completed the 90 Broker Pre-License requirement and you will only be required to take an additional 45 hours to include a 30-hour course, Managing Broker Pre-license Topics and a 15-hour Managing Broker Pre-license Applied Management and Supervision Interactive course.
+If you have a broker license and have been practicing for two out of three years, it is assumed that you have completed the 90 hours of broker pre-licensing requirement and you will only be required to take an additional 45 hours of education.
+Those hours include the 30-hour Managing Broker Pre-license Topics course and the 15-hour Managing Broker Pre-license Applied Management and Supervision Interactive course.

 Which states does Illinois have real estate license reciprocity?